Wernau: Mayor

-On October 11, 2015, Elbl was re-elected with 93.43% of the votes.
+On October 8, 2023, Christiane Krieger was elected with 70,13% of the votes.

 Coat of arms

 Blazon: "In silver, a black diagonal stripe with three golden balls."

 The coat of arms stems from the Herren von Wernau (Lord of Wernau), whose name is also the origin of the city's name.
 The three balls symbolize the legend of Nicolaus, according to which, the Bishop of Nikolaus from Myra threw three bags of gold through the window of a house where three poor girls lived, so that they could pay for their weddings.